samraHanif0340/samraHanif0340.github.io/_portfolio/rfid.md

 ### Info
-We will describe how to simulate step-by-step the wireless communication chain of an amplitude-shift keyed (ASK) and phase-shift keyed (PSK) modulated radio freqeuncy identification (RFID) system in Matlab.
-We will endeaour to provide the mathematical equations and corresponding Matlab code to model the transmitter, wireless channel (including transmitter and receiver antenna), and receiver of a RFID system.
+We will describe how to simulate step-by-step the wireless communication chain of a phase-shift keyed (PSK) modulated radio freqeuncy identification (RFID) system in Matlab.
+We will endeaour to provide the mathematical equations and corresponding Matlab code to model the transmitter, wireless channel (including transmitter and receiver antenna), and a digital baseband receiver of a RFID system.

 ### Repository